YihanLIU0224/FYP-5-axis-robot/README.md

 #### Code 3: inverse_kinematic.m
 Run inverse kinematics (coordinates of end effector -> joint angles).
 #### Code 4: workspace_simulation.m
+This simulation needs to install the robotic toolbox from Peter Corke
+Details for installation of this could be found: https://petercorke.com/toolboxes/robotics-toolbox/
 Simulate the workspace of designed robot using Monte Carlo method.
 ### ----------------------------------------------------------------------------------------------
 ### (2.2) Kinematic Code of Raspberry Pi (Python Code)